schulz115/Workspace_App/docs/design-decisions.md

-All the following decisions were taken in agreement between the two group members: https://github.com/oezcanemre and https://github.com/schulz115
+All of the decisions listed below were taken in agreement between the two group members: https://github.com/oezcanemre and https://github.com/schulz115